Written by: Olivera Tolimir

 The subtitle translates as A fish bites (another) fish’s tail.
 It’s a famous Serbian tongue twister used to practice this exact sound.
 It can be a game: a group competes by repeating the sentence several times as fast as possible.
 If you stutter, you lose!

-The sentence is a great way to help children learn how to pronounce in a fun way.
+The sentence is a great way to help children learn how to pronounce r in a fun way.

 Anyway, there’s a big possibility you’d find it tricky to say r while learning the Serbian language.
-It’s because the English is quite different than the Serbian one.
+It’s because the English r is quite different than the Serbian one.

 If you haven’t learned Spanish, never mind.
 You’ve encountered this sound already in English.

-Although English doesn’t have this exact sound, if you say words with a double fast enough, it will sound like a Serbian r.
+Although English doesn’t have this exact sound, if you say words with a double t fast enough, it will sound like a Serbian r.

 Try saying butter or better fast a few times.
 Does it sound similar to our r?